hublancer/plotmanager/DEPLOY_ON_HOSTINGER.md

 # Deploying Your Next.js App on Hostinger: A Step-by-Step Guide

-This guide will walk you through deploying this Next.js application to a Hostinger shared hosting environment.
+This guide will walk you through deploying this Next.js application to a Hostinger hosting environment.
 Follow these steps carefully to avoid common errors like "403 Forbidden" or "500 Timeout".

-### The Core Concept

-Hostinger uses a main web server (like Apache/LiteSpeed).
-Your Next.js application is a separate server (Node.js).
-The goal is to tell the main web server to forward all traffic for your domain to your running Next.js app.
-The `.htaccess` file is what does this.
+### **IMPORTANT: Hosting Plan Requirement**

+This guide is for Hostinger plans that include the **Node.js** feature.
+A Next.js app cannot run on basic static web hosting.

+- To check if you have this, log into your Hostinger hPanel, go to **Websites** → **Manage**, and look for **Node.js** under the "Advanced" section on the sidebar.
+- If you do not see this option, you may need to check if your current Hostinger plan supports Node.js applications.

 ---